saikrishnauppala/Big-Data-Analytics-using-Hadoop-Map-Reduce/README.md

 # Big-Data-Analytics-using-Hadoop-Map-Reduce

-# Achieved Word Count & Word Cooccurence of Large Unstructured Textual Data (Big Data).
+Achieved Word Count & Word Cooccurence of Large Unstructured Textual Data (Big Data). <br>
-# Big Data Analytics is performed on Hadoop HDFS infrastructure using Map Reduce.
+Big Data Analytics is performed on Hadoop HDFS infrastructure using Map Reduce.<br>
-# All the analytics are Visualized using Tableau.
+All the analytics are Visualized using Tableau.